 - Agreement on the priorities.

 - Alignment with strategic plans.

 - A longer-term mindset.

 The desired improvements won’t just happen overnight.
 It will require dedicated effort on the part of all members of the organization to embrace the changes in order to succeed.
 Much like the strategic planning format, the continuous improvement efforts should also contain clear-cut goals, desired outcomes, strategies, measurements and targets, to produce results.

 Depending on the areas of focus, continuous improvement as an ongoing effort could enable you to improve products, services, processes, and financial results.
 Consider this, if you were able to successfully accelerate your business growth by working on just your top 2-3 improvement areas for next year, think of the impact this could have on business performance.

-Now, while you’re busy “fixing the business”, don’t forget to set aside time to work on you too.
-Continuous learning, personal and professional growth should also be a requisite part of your plans for success, so get to it!
+Now, while you’re busy “fixing the business”, don’t forget to set aside time to work on yourself too.
+Continuous learning, personal and professional growth should also be a requisite part of your individual plans for success.
+So get to it.

 COPYRIGHT © 2017-22 John Carroll